Dharanesh07/Dharanesh07/README.md

 ## 📂 Active Projects

 ### OV7670 Camera interface with Xilinx Artix-7 FPGA
-- Completed i2c controller for camera configuration and vga controller to display frames on a external monitor
+- Developed i2c controller for camera configuration and vga controller to display frames on a external monitor
 - Working on a memory controller to use the SDRAM for buffering data from the camera.
-- Developed TCL based workflow to synthesize the design files
+- Implemented TCL based workflow to synthesize the design files

 ## 📂 Completed Projects